mzazon/awesome-cloud-projects/aws/computer-vision-rekognition-apps/computer-vision-rekognition-apps.md

    echo "✅ Face collection created: ${FACE_COLLECTION_NAME}"
    ```

    The face collection stores only mathematical representations (feature vectors) of faces, not the actual images, ensuring privacy compliance while enabling fast recognition.
+Each collection can store up to 20 million face vectors, providing scalability for enterprise deployments.

 2. **Upload Sample Images and Index Known Faces**:

    Face indexing is the cornerstone of identity management in computer vision systems.
 When you index faces, Amazon Rekognition extracts mathematical feature vectors from facial geometries and stores them in your collection, enabling rapid identification of individuals across thousands of images or video frames.
-This process is essential for retail security systems, employee access control, and customer experience personalization, as it allows the system to recognize known individuals in real-time without storing sensitive biometric images.
+This process is essential for retail security systems, employee access control, and customer experience personalization.

    ```bash
    # Download sample images (or use your own)